datajerk/apple3rtr/README.txt

-* HOW TO OPERATE Your New Apple ///
+* HOW TO OPERATE YOUR NEW APPLE ///

 All the keys on your keyboard *should* correspond to the correct Apple /// keys.
 The DELETE/BACKSPACE key has been remapped to the Apple /// LEFT ARROW